-You can feed your husky dog foods in various types: dry, wet, semi-moist and even frozen.
-If you like to spoil your husky with treats think about vegetables or fruits also.
-Beside those tasty treats that you can find in stores.
-During summers you could peel and cut some apples or even watermelon and place them in the fridge.
+You can feed your husky dog foods in various types: dry, wet, semi-moist, and even frozen.
+If you like to spoil your husky with treats, think about vegetables or fruits also.
+Besides those tasty treats that you can find in stores.
+During summer, you could peel and cut some apples or even watermelon and place them in the fridge.
 Warning!
 Remove all the seeds from apples or watermelons.

 Don’t feed your dog only dry food every day and at every meal.
 At least, you could put some water on the dry kibble and mix it up until it gets moist.